-The solar eclipses occur during the New Moon, when the Earth enters the umbra or penumbra of the Moon.
-When the Earth only crosses the penumbra of the Moon we have a partial eclipse of the Sun.
-When the Earth crosses the axis of the Moon’s umbra we have central solar eclipse.
-There are two types of central eclipses: the total eclipses, when the apparent diameter of the Moon is bigger than that of the Sun (the Sun is fully eclipsed), and the annular eclipses when the apparent diameter of the Moon is smaller than that of the Sun.
+Solar eclipses occur during the New Moon, when the Earth enters the penumbra and then possibly the umbra of the Moon.
+When the Earth only crosses the penumbra of the Moon, we have a partial eclipse of the Sun.
+When the Earth crosses the axis of the Moon’s umbra we have a central solar eclipse.
+There are two types of central eclipses: total, when the apparent diameter of the Moon is bigger than that of the Sun (the Sun is fully eclipsed), and annular when the apparent diameter of the Moon is smaller than that of the Sun.
 There is a special case where the apparent diameter of the Moon is smaller than that of the Sun at the beginning of the eclipse, then bigger (around the maximum) and then smaller again, the eclipse is then called a total-annular eclipse or hybrid eclipse as the one on April 8, 2005.
-Those who were lucky enough to witness a total solar eclipse, in an unusual surroundings with a nice weather, can testify of the outstanding beauty of such an event.
-An eclipse of the Sun occurs on average every 18 months (often in hardly reachable locations), but the eclipse is only visible from a small band - the Path of Totality - and with an average duration of three minutes (maximum duration just over seven minutes).
-This is why observing such an event must be well planned in advance as shown in those various scouting trips.
+Those who were forunate enough to witness a total solar eclipse, in an unusual surroundings with clear sky, can testify of the outstanding beauty of such an event that also attracts celebrities.
+Chasing total solar eclipses is not only an addiction, but an affliction and a way of life that sometimes poses complex logistical, technical and financial problems.
+A total eclipse of the Sun occurs on average every 18 months (often in hardly reachable locations), but is only visible from a small band - the Path of Totality - and with an average duration of three minutes (maximum duration just over seven minutes).
+This is why observing such a glorious and majestic event must be well planned in advance as shown in those various scouting trips or airborne when required.
 You don’t want to find yourself in such inconvenient situation.
 Choosing your viewing location according to the phenomena you want to observe is equally important.
 Those who want to concentrate on observing the event visually can rely on Solar Eclipse Maestro to automatically take pictures for them.

 View the 204 Saros GIF animations by Dan McGlaun